Letters from Lodi

 "Although Acquiesce does not sell grapes to other wineries, they were kind enough to let me have a couple of tons after I told them I was a big fan of their Grenache Blanc.
 My first vintage of Seis Soles White Blend was in 2019, and it blended Grenache blanc from Ripken Vineyards [related note: Klinker Brick's 2019 Grenache Blanc, also sourced from Ripken Vineyards, was included in Wine Spectator Magazine's 2020 "Top 100 Sweepstakes," among the finest wines in the entire world].

-2018 Seis Soles, Lodi Gran Reserva Red Blend ($35) — This blend of Syrah (55%), Cabernet Sauvignon (40%) and Merlot (5%) is as fine as any blend coming out of the Lodi appellation, which is saying a lot.
+2018 Seis Soles, Lodi Gran Reserva Red Blend ($35) — This blend of Syrah (55%), Cabernet Sauvignon (40%), and Merlot (5%) is as fine as any blend coming out of the Lodi appellation, which is saying a lot.
 A promising, deep purplish ruby color is fulfilled by sumptuous aromas of blackberry and an exotic note suggesting Mexican chili spiced watermelon candy (like Pulparindo Sabor Sandia).
-The body is full (14.2% alcohol) and perfectly scaled, hugging the palate with round, fleshy, layered, velvet textured flavors, tinged by hickory smoke and peppery spice towards the finish.
-Mr. Rivera adds, "The Reserva is entirely French oak aged, meant to give you the full bodied structure and richness you look for in a reserve style wine, but with an integration of medium tannins, making the wine very approachable.
-When I added that touch of Merlot, it definitely increased the approachability."
+The body is full (14.2% alcohol) and perfectly scaled, hugging the palate with round, fleshy, layered, velvet-textured flavors, tinged by hickory smoke and peppery spice toward the finish.
+Mr. Rivera adds, "The Reserva is entirely French oak aged, meant to give you the full-bodied structure and richness you look for in a reserve style wine, but with an integration of medium tannins, making the wine very approachable.
+When I added that touch of Merlot, it increased the approachability."

 2018 Seis Soles, Lodi Soltierra Red Blend ($65) — The 2018 Soltierra (i.e., "sun and soil") shoots for the Moon, and pretty much hits the mark.
-The nose combines Bing cherry and minty black berries with a tinge of smoky oak, and is full, dense and svelte with muscular tannin on the palate, its sense of concentratin kicked up by oak spice.
-Says Rivera, "This is my first vintage of this wine, and is meant to be a bigger style of California red.
+The nose combines Bing cherry and minty blackberries with a tinge of smoky oak and is full, dense, and svelte with muscular tannin on the palate, its sense of concentration kicked up by oak spice.
+Says Rivera, "This is my first vintage of this wine and is meant to be a bigger style of California red.
 It has more tannin, and so can come across as very dry to beginning wine drinkers.
 But the tannins are well balanced, and the blend [70% Cabernet Sauvignon/20% Petite Sirah/5% Merlot/5% Petit Verdot] gives big, dark, forward fruit, with lots of weight and viscosity in the middle-palate.
 The kind of wine that could appeal to the most serious wine drinkers."

 "I've had a little success placing my wines in restaurants — not so much here in Lodi or San Joaquin County, because of the greater restrictions.
-Restaurants in Orange County, San Diego and the Temecula areas had fewer restrictions during the lockdown, and so I have been more successful there.
-I've also been able to sell Seis Soles to customers in Modesto, Turlock and Stockton.
-In Lodi there is a lot more competition from other brands, but there are plenty of people looking for these kind of wines all over the state."
+Restaurants in Orange County, San Diego, and the Temecula areas had fewer restrictions during the lockdown, so I have been more successful there.
+I've also been able to sell Seis Soles to customers in Modesto, Turlock, and Stockton.
+In Lodi, there is a lot more competition from other brands, but there are plenty of people looking for this kind of wine all over the state."